tehbeard/EnchancedAdventuronics/README.md

 /hasitem      - Checks if player the specified item.
 /gamerule pvp on|off / true/false - Disables ability to hurt players
-/gamerule teamchat on|off true/false - chat messages only sent to team members /ctab         - Add/remove item to/from favourites creative tab.
+/gamerule teamchat on|off true/false - chat messages only sent to team members /ctab         - Add/remove item to/from favourites creative tab. - DONE

 How to build
 ------------